-Let’s think again – why did you add the persistence logic to the Journal class itself? to make things simpler? – wrong, it starts to complicate things.
+Let’s think again – why did you add the persistence logic to the Journal class itself? to make things simpler? – but, mmm, it starts to complicate things.

-You should observe now that the persistence logic has nothing to do with the Journal, so go on and build him a new home, maybe a util class.
+You should observe now that the persistence logic has nothing to do with the Journal, so go on and build them a new home.

 And that’s it, you just separated the logic of persistence code to its own class.
 And now, anytime you want to update this code – you will not care about updating it in many places.
 Congratulations!

 or check the code in my GitHub repository !